-With the London 2012 Summer Olympic Games now less than a year away, there’s no doubt that Olympic-hopefuls are in the midst of extensive and arduous training programs to ensure they are in top shape to compete in the Games’ 26 sports.
-While Olympic competitors are the pinnacle of athletic perfection, there are several “secrets” of Olympic training that can boost any fitness program, no matter the level.
+With the 2014 Winter Olympics in full swing, and of course, action-packed, everyone always wonders, 'how do these guys (and girls) work out?'
+Well, while Olympic competitors are the pinnacle of athletic perfection, there are several “secrets” of Olympic training that can boost any fitness program, no matter the level.
 American Council on Exercise spokesperson Todd Durkin offers up 10 tips for training like an Olympic athlete:

 Diet and Hydration: For Olympic-level performance and off-the-chart energy, you must eat properly including eating a breakfast of complex carbohydrates and lean protein, then eat again every 3-4 hours and within 90 minutes of working out.
-Consume half your bodyweight in fluid ounces of pure water and if exercising intensely or for long duration, consume a sports-drink such as Gatorade.
+Consume half your bodyweight in fluid ounces of pure water and if exercising intensely or for long duration, consume a sports-drink to replenish electrolytes.

 Sleep is absolutely essential: High-level athletes that are training hard need 8-10 hours sleep.
 Focus on quality of sleep by going to bed before 11 p.m. for optimal hormonal release don’t use a computer or watch TV within 30 minutes of sleeping to avoid affects of electromagnetic waves and make your sleeping environment as dark as possible.